Upper Bucks County, PA: Hammers, Bells, and Songs to Sing All Over This Land

 Feast on “Tavern Favorites” like Liver, Schnitzel, and a variety of newly tweaked Colonial comfort food.
 Choose to dine in the dark, atmospheric tavern room, the bright and airy enclosed porch, or the white-tablecloth fine dining area.

-Where to Stay in Upper Bucks County
+Where to Stay in Bucks County PA

-STAY: Golden Pheasant Inn, Erwinna
+STAY: Golden Pheasant Inn – Erwinna

 This fieldstone inn 12 miles upriver from New Hope was nice enough.
 But now rooms (and especially the bathrooms) are exceptional.